yeoman/yeoman/docs/cli/test.md

 Usage: `yeoman test`

-Runs a Jasmine test harness in a headless instance of Phantom.js.
+Runs a Mocha test harness in a headless instance of Phantom.js.

-When you generate a new project using `yeoman init`, we also scaffold out a basic set of Jasmine unit tests that you can continue using to test your application.
+When you generate a new project using `yeoman init`, we also scaffold out a basic set of Mocha unit tests that you can continue using to test your application.

 Running `yeoman test` allows you to easily check if all of your tests are passing.
 This also gets called when running `yeoman build`.